1976 CFL season: Grey Cup playoffs

 The Ottawa Rough Riders are the 1976 Grey Cup champions, defeating the Saskatchewan Roughriders, 23–20, at Toronto's Exhibition Stadium.
-This was the third championship game between the two Rough Riders with Ottawa winning two out of three games.
+This was the third championship game between the two teams with Ottawa winning two out of three games.
 Ottawa's Tom Clements (QB) was named the Grey Cup's Most Valuable Player on Offence and Saskatchewan's Cleveland Vann (LB) was named the Grey Cup's Most Valuable Player on Defence.
 Ottawa's Tony Gabriel (TE) was named Grey Cup's Most Valuable Canadian.

 This was the only year between 1973 and 1982 that the Edmonton Eskimos did not appear in the Grey Cup game.